-HIGH RESOLUTION MULTI-FINGER CALIPER VIDEOS
+HIGH RESOLUTION MULTI-FINGER CALIPER (HR-MFC) VIDEOS

 The caliper data is analyzed to identify, determine the severity, and to look for lasting effects of pipe buckling due to compression, formation shifts, and/or sub-surface subsidence.
 All forms of buckling cause drift restriction related to tool length, and the more severe events can cause localized I.D. restrictions due to induced pipe ovality.
-Using our high definition caliper, our experienced analysts are able to clearly illustrate the complex geometry of pipe buckling and deformed intervals to support informed decisions that best support ongoing and future well work objectives.
+Using our high resolution caliper, our experienced analysts are able to clearly illustrate the complex geometry of pipe buckling and deformed intervals to support informed decisions that best support ongoing and future well work objectives.

 The high sample rate and sensitivity of our high definition caliper, along with our PDS 3-D Data Viewer software allows for an incredibly detailed look at the internal profile of complicated well bore components like Side Pocket Gas Lift Mandrels.
 Customers are able to use our detailed caliper reports and software package to get an interactive internal view of these components as well as determine the orientation of guide slots and valve/latch positon relative to high side.

 Mill Damage Inspection

 A PDS multi-finger caliper log is a fast and comprehensive way to highlight areas of corrosive and mechanical damage such as unexpected mill or wear damage that occurred during previous well work operations.
 Our analysts will provide a detailed report that shows where and how severe the damage is as well as the condition of the well bore in the area of interest.
 This information is paramount to quickly move forward with remediation efforts and to get back to normal operations.